Averages and nonvanishing of central values of triple product $L$-functions: Introduction

-Now we go back to Theorem \ref{mainthm} and let $h\in\cF_{2k}(N)$ vary.
-Feigon and Whitehouse \cite{feigon2009averages} have established an exact average formula for central values of twisted quadratic base change $L$-functions associated to Hilbert modular forms.
-Using this result we can obtain an exact average formula of $L_{\fin}(3k-1,f\times g\times h)$ as all three forms run through $\cF_{2k}(N)$.
-See Corollary \ref{sumover3}.
-Also, in Section \ref{examples246} we do more-detailed calculations on the small-weight cases (when three forms have the same weight 2, 4, or 6).
-These exact average formulas are \eqref{maineqwt2} \eqref{maineqwt4} \eqref{maineqwt6} and Example \ref{sumover3weight246}.

 At last in Section \ref{section.nonvanishing} we apply the Main Theorem to the nonvanishing problems.
 With the weight $2k$ fixed, a lower bound on the number of nonvanishing central values of triple product $L$-functions is given in Section \ref{section.nonvanishing}, when one of the forms is fixed.
-We also have a result (Corollary \ref{nonvanishmodp}) on the nonvanishing modulo suitable primes $p$ of the algebraic part of triple product $L$-values.
+We also have a Lindel\"of-on-average result (Corollary \ref{LindelofOnAverage}) for the upper bound of $\sum_{f,g}L_{\fin}(3k-1,f\times g\times h)$, and a result (Corollary \ref{nonvanishmodp}) on the nonvanishing modulo suitable primes $p$ of the algebraic part of triple product $L$-values.